Barcelona Put Faith In Purist Setien After Sacking Valverde - UrduPoint

 After Barca's public pursuit of Xavi Hernandez ended in failure, they have turned to Setien, the 61-year-old who has dedicated his coaching career to a belief in exciting, possession-based football.

 Barcelona confirmed Setien's appointment following a board meeting that lasted more than four hours at the Camp Nou on Monday afternoon.
-His contract, which runs until June 2022, appears also to be a show of faith.
+His contract runs until 2022 although there is a break clause in 2021, to allow for change after the club's presidential elections.

 Valverde is the first coach to be sacked by Barca mid-season since Louis van Gaal in 2003 and if that points to chaos, Setien inherits a team in a healthy position too.